robotwist/django-crud-app-lab/README.md

 ### Long-Term Purpose

-The long-term vision for Artifact Archive extends beyond being a simple catalog of items:
+The long-term vision for Monolith: Artifact Archive extends beyond being a simple catalog of items:

 #### 1. Cultural Preservation